Fieldsboro, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 3.31 mi of roadways, of which 2.67 mi were maintained by the municipality and 0.64 mi by Burlington County.

 County Route 662 is the main road through Fieldsboro.
 No major county, state, U.S. or interstate passes through the borough.
 U.S. Route 130 is the closest major road to the borough.
-Other roads that are accessible in neighboring Bordentown Township are Interstate 295, U.S. Route 206 and the New Jersey Turnpike.
+Other roads that are accessible in neighboring Bordentown Township are Interstate 295, U.S. Route 206 and the New Jersey Turnpike (Interstate 95).

 Public transportation

 NJ Transit provides bus service in the borough between Trenton and Philadelphia on the 409 route.

 Notable people

 People who were born in, residents of, or otherwise closely associated with Bordentown include: